*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 I'm sorry, I'm going blank.

-The scalar readings and Michael Challenger there.
+The scalar readings and Michael Tellinger there.

-We went to Adam's calendar and we did a meditation and it had the two of us there in tears.
+We went to Adam's calendar and we did a meditation, and it had the two of us there in tears.

-I don't know why it was just so moving.
+Don't know why it was just so moving.

 And as we left, this huge bird, which I was told was a secretary bird, flew in front of the Jeep and escorted us out.

-So that wasn't necessarily connected with Gobekli Tepe, but it was connected with Barr and myself, and that journey led on down there.
+So that wasn't necessarily connected with Gobekli Tepe, but it was connected with Bar and myself.

 Fascinating, yes.

-Anyway, so it's a white lion, and the white lions are very symbolic, and of course the lions in general.
+Anyway, so it's a white lion, and the white lions are very symbolic.

-So that's I have a great interest in that myself.
+So that's, I have a great interest in that myself.

 And it is not that far from Adam's calendar as well.